-When doing Buteyko breathing exercises, various pauses and reduced breathing:
+When doing Buteyko breathing exercises, various pauses, and reduced breathing:

-If you feel uncomfortable/overstressed after doing the CP test and any other pauses (including maximum and extended pauses) and your heart rate gets higher (3-5 min after the test), do not do any breath holds.
+If you feel uncomfortable/overstressed after doing the CP test and any other pauses (including maximum and extended pauses) and your heart rate get higher (3-5 min after the test), do not do any breath holds.
 It is a known effect that some groups of people get a different cardiovascular response to sudden and sharp changes in arterial CO2.
 Breathing sessions and exercises should lead to higher CP, lower heart rate and improved feeling of well-being.
 Hence, you need to adjust your breathing exercises to your current (temporary) state by avoiding uncomfortable pauses and focusing on reduced breathing.

-Your goal for Buteyko breathing exercises is to reduce heart rate after the session.
 Start with the relaxation of the diaphragm exercise that does not create any sensation of air hunger.
 Practice this exercise for several days and then try the CP test.
 Later you can proceed to more demanding exercises and start practicing reduced breathing without any pauses (as it is described on the web page Learn Buteyko reduced breathing).

 When breathing, after some days/weeks of practice becomes lighter, ability to do pauses is improved (you can safely do, for example, the CP measurement) and they are safe and useful to do.
 For example, with over 20 s CP such people are comfortable doing the CPs and even practicing reduced breathing immediately after the CP without any unpleasant sensations.
 Then you can practice a regular Buteyko breathing exercise session.